IT-Academy-BCN/ita-challenges-backend/README.md

 Each microservice exposes REST APIs to interact with it.
 To use any microservice, you can refer to the [procedure](#procedure) section or start it from the App class in your IDE.

+#### Ongoing Modularization

+As part of our long-term architecture improvements, the modularization has been started as part of decoupling responsibilities from the main challenge microservice, there you'll see two empty modules, challenge-challenge, challenge-score and challenge-submissions.

 ### Installation

 #### Required programs